Sewer line help in Central Florida

 Traditional sewer line repair meant one thing: excavation.
 Crews would dig up your yard, crack concrete, rip out shrubs, and leave your property looking like a construction site — all before the actual repair even began.
 For homeowners and property managers in Orlando, that kind of disruption isn't just inconvenient, it's expensive and stressful.
 Trenchless sewer repair changes that equation entirely, fixing the problem from the inside out with minimal surface disturbance.

 Lapin Services has served Central Florida since 1958 with the skills and equipment to handle trenchless sewer line repair on residential and commercial properties of every size.
 Our licensed underground utilities technicians (License CUC1223686) use video inspection, pipe lining, and pipe bursting methods to diagnose and repair sewer line problems accurately — often completing the work in a single day.
-With a 4.9-star rating and over 1,000 reviews, we're the most trusted name in underground utilities across Orlando and the surrounding region.
+With a 4.9-star rating and over 1,000 reviews, we're the family-owned local name in underground utilities across Orlando and the surrounding region.

 Problems We Solve